yang123vc/qf/README.md

 ### When is X Database Support Coming

-I don't intend to support more than one database so has to make work easier.
+I don't intend to support more than one database so has to make the work cheaper.

 ### How to Create a Foreign Key between a QF table and a non QF table